Griefed/docker-Curseforge-Bot/README.md

 Tags | Description
 -----|------------
-`latest` | Using the `latest` tag will pull the latest image for amd64/x86_64 architecture.
+`latest` | Using the `latest` tag will pull the latest image for linux/amd64,linux/arm/v7,linux/arm64.
-`arm` | Using the `arm`tag will pull the latest image for arm architecture.
-Use this if you intend on running the container on a Raspberry Pi 3B, for example.
+`develop` | The latest image of, if existent, the in-dev version of this container.
+Use at your own risk!
-`ijo42-latest` | Using the `ijo42-latest` tag will pull the latest image for amd64/x86_64 architecture based on [ijo42's](https://github.com/ijo42) fork [CurseForge2Discord](https://github.com/ijo42/CurseForge2Discord)
+`ijo42-latest` | Using the `ijo42-latest` tag will pull the latest image based on [ijo42's](https://github.com/ijo42) fork [CurseForge2Discord](https://github.com/ijo42/CurseForge2Discord)

+Using GitHub Workflows, images for this container are multi-arch.
+Simply pulling `:latest` should retrieve the correct image for your architecture.
+Images are available for linux/amd64,linux/arm/v7,linux/arm64.

 ## Pre-built images `latest`